Home-care guidelines for patients with COVID-19

 General advice for the care of pregnant or breastfeeding patients

-The Royal Australasian and New Zealand College of Obstetricians and Gynaecologists notes:
+See the Royal Australasian and New Zealand College of Obstetricians and Gynaecologists latest update for pregnant and breastfeeding women and those planning pregnancy in the context of COVID-19.

 The current recommendations for pregnancy and perinatal care from the National COVID-19 Clinical Evidence Taskforce (noting these would be considered in collaboration with obstetrics) include the following: